Sharks With Cocaine Found In Brazil

 Sharks are not sneaking around to get cocaine illegally!
 Scientists are trying to figure out how cocaine ended up in sharks.
 They have some theories:

-1. Contaminated Water: They think the cocaine might have come from contaminated water.
+1. [[Contaminated::When something becomes toxic as another harmful substance is added to it.]]
+Water: They think the cocaine might have come from contaminated water.
 This could happen if drug factories or people using drugs put their waste into the ocean.

-2. Drug Smugglers: Sometimes, people who smuggle cocaine might throw them into the ocean to hide them.
+2. Drug [[Smugglers::Someone who takes things in and out of a country illegally.]]
+Sometimes, people who smuggle cocaine might throw them into the ocean to hide them.
 The sharks might have eaten some of these drugs by mistake.

 These are just ideas, and we don’t know for sure yet.